wavefrontHQ/docs/pages/doc/wavefront_security.md

 ## Authorization

 Wavefront supports multi-level access management:
-* [Global permissions](permissions.html) determine which groups or users can manage which objects or perform certain tasks.
+* **Permissions** determine which groups or users can manage which objects or perform certain tasks.
 For example, you could assign Dashboards, Alerts, Proxy, Metrics, and Embed Chart permission to a Developers group and only Dashboard permission to a Novice group.
-* [Access control](access.html) applies to individual objects (dashboards or alerts).
+* **Access control** applies to individual objects (dashboards or alerts).
 Privileged groups or users can revoke grant access to individual groups or users.
 To support this feature, Wavefront includes a [Super Admin](users_groups.html#who-is-the-super-admin-user) user.

 Wavefront supports a [high security mode](access.html#changing-the-access-control-preference) where only the object creator and Super Admin user can view and modify new dashboards.